demisto/content/Packs/ContentManagement/Scripts/CommitFiles/README.md

-This script gets content files as input from the context, commit the files in the right folder and create the pull request text.
+This script gets content files as input from the context, commits the files in the correct folder and creates the pull request text.

 ## Script Data
 ---